sempu123/Alaska-temperature-graph/README.md

 # Alaska-temperature-graph
-Polishing my python skills with graphs
+Polishing my python skills with graphs/n
 ![Figure_1](https://github.com/sempu123/Alaska-temperature-graph/assets/68471543/a871fade-c09d-4395-a4a0-e2e0e87a92ff)